“What I ordered vs. what I got”

 - 61% of consumers say they prefer retailers with AR experiences

-- 71% of consumers say they would shop more often if they used AR.
+- 71% of consumers say they would shop more often using AR.

-- 45% of customers said AR features save their time to make a decision.
+- 45% of customers said AR features save them time to decide.

-- 70% of consumers are expected to be more loyal to brands incorporating AR as part of their shopping experience.
+- 70% of consumers are expected to be more loyal to brands incorporating AR into their shopping experience.

 - The AR market is valued at $30.7 billion.